neuefische/web-exercises/README.md

 A _session_ is a collection of exercises that are used in a specific bootcamp session.

-A _exercise_ is any form of exercise, challenge, demo or starter that is used in the web bootcamps.
+An _exercise_ is any form of exercise, challenge, demo or starter that is used in the web bootcamps.

 The folder structure is as follows: